DylanMoriarty/moriartynaps/app/_posts/0000-19-01-stranger-music.md

 Walking home a few weeks ago I passed by a house with a small box of things out on the sidewalk.
 Under a “PLEASE TAKE!” sign were some cleaning supplies, a few books, and a couple towers of CD’s.
 Looking closer, I was delighted that almost every cd in the collection was burned.

-A month and 53 cds later, I’m almost halfway through the collection.
-Here’s some favorites so far!
+A month and 53 cds later, I’m almost halfway through the collection!

 {% include postimg.html imgsrc="posts/6-sm1/all.jpg" full="true" class="black-border" %}

+Before diving into the cd's themselves, here's a playlist of my favorites:

+<iframe src="https://open.spotify.com/embed/user/eatincake/playlist/3RnDeEYBPK12SwAmkcbRdf" width="100%" height="300px" frameborder="0" allowtransparency="true" class="spotif"></iframe>

 {% include postimg.html imgsrc="posts/6-sm1/bob-dylan.png" class="post-image spinme" %}